 A new complex for Scotch whisky production was opened at Kilmalid, outside Dumbarton, in 1977.
 It was the most advanced whisky blending plant in Europe.

 A new bottling plant was opened at Kilmalid in 1982.
-Soon, it was handling more than 100 million bottles a year.
+It processed more than 100 million bottles a year.

 Hiram Walker was the third largest Scotch whisky producer in the world by 1984, with nine malt distilleries and one large grain distillery.
-Ballantine was its large international brand, and although sales had slipped in the United States, it was the market leader in Continental Europe, with particularly strong sales in Italy.
+Ballantine’s was its large international brand, and although sales had declined in the United States, it was the market leader in Continental Europe, with particularly strong sales in Italy.

-Hiram Walker was acquired by Allied Lyons, a British food and beverages copany, in 1987.
+Hiram Walker was acquired by Allied Lyons, a British food and beverages company, in 1987.

 The Dumbarton distillery was closed in 2002, and demolished in 2008.

 Pernod Ricard, a French distiller, acquired Allied Lyons, now known as Allied Domecq, in 2005.
 Some brands were divested to Fortune Brands and Diageo.

 The geese were removed from Dumbarton in 2012.